InkyZima/CultureAI/README.md

 4. Add tests for new functionality
 5. Submit a pull request with detailed description

-## Security Notes
+## Future Development

-- API keys stored in .env file
-- Basic input sanitization
+- Complete refactoring of app.py into the server module
+- Add more sophisticated tools
+- Implement advanced error handling
+- Enhance the UI with interactive elements
-- No advanced authentication implemented
+- Add user authentication system
+- Create a proper deployment pipeline